-Our operating results and financial position can be adversely affected by volatile natural and man-made disasters such as hurricanes, windstorms, earthquakes, terrorism, riots, fires and explosions.
-Over the past several years, changing weather patterns and climatic conditions have added to the unpredictability and frequency of natural disasters in certain parts of the world and created additional uncertainty as to future trends and exposure.
-Generally, AEGON seeks to reduce our exposure to these events through individual risk selection, monitoring risk accumulation and purchasing reinsurance.
-However, such events could lead to considerable financial loss to our business.
-Furthermore, natural disasters, terrorism and fires could disrupt our operations and result in significant loss of property, key personnel and information about AEGON's clients and AEGON.
-If our business continuity plans have not included effective contingencies for such events they could adversely affect our business, results of operations, corporate reputation and financial condition for a substantial period of time.
+AEGON's operating results and financial position can be adversely affected by volatile natural and man-made disasters such as hurricanes, windstorms, earthquakes, terrorism, riots, fires and explosions, pandemic disease and other catastrophes.
+Over the past several years changing weather patterns and climatic conditions have added to the unpredictability and frequency of natural disasters in certain parts of the world and created additional uncertainty as to future trends and exposure.
+Generally, AEGON seeks to reduce its exposure to these events through individual risk selection, monitoring risk accumulation and purchasing reinsurance.
+However, such events could lead to considerable financial loss to AEGON's business.
+Furthermore, natural disasters, terrorism and fires could disrupt AEGON's operations and result in significant loss of property, key personnel and information about AEGON's clients and AEGON.
+If AEGON's business continuity plans have not included effective contingencies for such events they could adversely affect its business, results of operations, corporate reputation and financial condition for a substantial period of time.

-AEGON regularly develop new financial products to remain competitive in our markets and to meet the expectations of our clients.
+AEGON regularly develops new financial products to remain competitive in its markets and to meet the expectations of its clients.
 If clients do not achieve expected returns on those products, AEGON may be confronted with legal claims, pressure groups and negative publicity.

-AEGON may face claims from customers and adverse negative publicity if our products result in losses or fail to result in expected gains, regardless of the suitability of products for customers or the adequacy of the disclosure provided to customers by AEGON and by the intermediaries who distribute our products.
+AEGON may face claims from customers and adverse negative publicity if its products result in losses or fail to result in expected gains, regardless of the suitability of products for customers or the adequacy of the disclosure provided to customers by AEGON and by the intermediaries who distribute its products.
 New products that are less well understood and that have less of a historical performance track record may be more likely to be the subject of such claims.
-Any such claims could have a materially adverse effect on our results of operation, corporate reputation and financial condition.
+Any such claims could have a materially adverse effect on AEGON's results of operations, corporate reputation and financial condition.

-Our operations support complex transactions and are highly dependent on the proper functioning of information technology and communication systems.
-Any failure of AEGON's information technology or communications systems may result in a material adverse effect on our results of operations and corporate reputation.
+AEGON's operations support complex transactions and are highly dependent on the proper functioning of information technology and communication systems.
+Any failure of AEGON's information technology or communications systems may result in a material adverse effect on its results of operations and corporate reputation.

-While systems and processes are designed to support complex transactions and to avoid systems failure, fraud, information security failures, processing errors and breaches of regulation, any failure could lead to a materially adverse effect on our results of operation and corporate reputation.
-In addition, AEGON must commit significant resources to maintain and enhance our existing systems in order to keep pace with industry standards and customer preferences.
+While systems and processes are designed to support complex transactions and to avoid systems failure, fraud, information security failures, processing errors and breaches of regulation, any failure could lead to a materially adverse effect on AEGON's results of operations and corporate reputation.
+In addition, AEGON must commit significant resources to maintain and enhance its existing systems in order to keep pace with industry standards and customer preferences.
 If AEGON fails to keep up-to-date information systems, AEGON may not be able to rely on accurate information for product pricing, risk management and underwriting decisions.

-Inadequate or failed processes or systems, human factors or external events could adversely affect our profitability, reputation or operational effectiveness.
+Inadequate or failed processes or systems, human factors or external events could adversely affect AEGON's profitability, reputation or operational effectiveness.